CartographerLabs/Website-Category-Identification-Tool/README.md

 This is a quick script created in Python that can be provided with a JSON configuration to identify websites that fit a specific criteria.
 Currently this criteria is broken down into several categories:
 - The URL is in a whitelist
 - The URL is not in a blacklist
-- The URL's content includes a keyword (e.g. 'news','cooking' or 'sport') more than a given threshold of times.
-- The website's body length is within a given character length range (e.g. between 0 and 1000, or above 7000)
+- The URL's content includes a keyword (e.g. 'news','cooking' or 'sport') more than a given threshold of times and the website's body length is within a given character length range (e.g. between 0 and 1000, or above 7000)

 ## Installation
 All requirements are stored in the requirements.txt file.